malachispencer/CV/README.md

 ## Skills

-#### Problem solver
+#### Problem solving

 In order to undertake a degree in philosophy, one must possess an analytical mind and a natural inquisitiveness.
 These traits, along with the logical thinking skills developed during my degree and the obsessive focus I put into any activity I commit to, have moulded me into a competent problem solver.
 From March 2020 to September 2020 I completed over 400 kata on Codewars, in my [Codewars repository](https://github.com/malachispencer/codewars) you can view my 'write ups'.
 A write up includes my solution, one or two solutions from other Codewars users and detailed explanations for all of those solutions.
-Crucially, this dexerity in problem solving was integral in surmounting a major sticking point the group faced during my Makers final project, namely, implementing the main feature of our app, the pixel colour detection feature.
+Crucially, this dexterity in problem solving was integral in surmounting a major sticking point the group faced during my Makers final project, namely, implementing the main feature of our app, the pixel colour detection feature.

 #### Teamwork